rostro36/Baum-Welch/README.md

 	* precomputing indicator function is not worth it
 - op3.3:
 	* tranpose transitionMatrix to get better access pattern in forward step.
 Is not worth it.
+- op3.4:
+	* using blocking for computation of emission Matrix (blocksize 4x4)

 ## Usage baum-welch.r
 - open with RStudio